Getting Started in C#

 Next Steps#

-Explore more Examples including the Vulkan Interop example with real-time GPU rendering.
+Explore more Examples including the Vulkan Interop example with real-time GPU rendering, click picking, marquee selection, and styled selection outlines with translucent fill.